krzysztofkolcz/java/barteczko/oca.md

 They can be thrown by the programmer or by the JVM.
 Common runtime exceptions include the following:
-ArithmeticException Thrown by the JVM when code attempts to divide by zero ArrayIndexOutOfBoundsException Thrown by the JVM when code uses an illegal index to access an array
+-ArithmeticException Thrown by the JVM when code attempts to divide by zero -ArrayIndexOutOfBoundsException Thrown by the JVM when code uses an illegal -index to access an array
-ClassCastException Thrown by the JVM when an attempt is made to cast an exception to a subclass of which it is not an instance IllegalArgumentException Thrown by the programmer to indicate that a method has been passed an illegal or inappropriate argument NullPointerException Thrown by the JVM when there is a null reference where an object is required
+-ClassCastException Thrown by the JVM when an attempt is made to cast an exception to a subclass of which it is not an instance
+-IllegalArgumentException Thrown by the programmer to indicate that a method has been passed an illegal or inappropriate argument
-NumberFormatException Thrown by the programmer when an attempt is made to convert a string to a numeric type but the string doesn’t have an appropriate format
+-NullPointerException Thrown by the JVM when there is a null reference where an object is required -NumberFormatException Thrown by the programmer when an attempt is made to convert a string to a numeric type but the string doesn’t have an appropriate format

 wyjatki runtime rzucane przez jvm:
-ArithmeticException
-ArrayIndexOutOfBoundsException
-ClassCastException
-NullPointerException
+-ArithmeticException
+-ArrayIndexOutOfBoundsException
+-ClassCastException
+-NullPointerException

 pozostale - TODO - one rzucane tylko przez programiste?
 IllegalArgumentException